input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 This is the simplest of all directions, as we do not need a certificate to prove that some data was broadcast.
 Any UTxO sent to the `PostBoxValidator` with a valid datum is considered a valid downward message.
-It's the responsibility of the consumer to verify that the `BroadcastMessage` is valid.
+It's the responsibility of the consumer to verify that the `PostBoxValidatorDatum` is valid.
 Furthermore, the `sender` of such message must always be `Nothing`.

 ### Upwards (Sidechain to Mainchain)